p-DG cyclotomic nilHecke algebras II: Some cyclic modules

 Then we connect the corresponding boxes with matching numbers, as shown in the second step of the above example.
-The trajectory of the diagram, read from bottom to top, gives us a permutation $w_\mf{t}\in \mf{S}_n$ as in Remark \ref{ntntableauxsymmetricgroup}.
+The trajectory of the diagram, read from bottom to top, gives us a permutation $w_\mf{t}\in \mf{S}_n$ similarly as in Remark \ref{ntntableauxsymmetricgroup} (despite the picture being slanted).
 Therefore it is clear that we may identify $\Tab^\alpha(\beta)$ with the collection of symmetric group elements in $w \in \mf{S}_n$, which satisfy that $w(i)$ appears to the upper right of $i$ for all $i\in \{1,\dots, n\}$.

 On the other hand, for tableaux in $\mf{t}\in \Tab_\beta(\alpha)$, we perform a similar procedure, but instead drawing the standard filling $\mf{t}^\beta$ on the bottom horizontal line and that of $\mf{t}$ on top, to obtain $w_\mf{t}\in \mf{S}_n$.
 For the example $\left(~\emptyset~,~\young(2)~,~\young(1)~\right)\in \mathrm{Tab}_\lambda(\nu)$, we have: